Compliance & Certification (FAQs)

 Q: Under what circumstances does my library have to comply with CIPA?

-A: Your library will have to comply with CIPA when using either of the federal programs below for the purposes listed.
+A: Public libraries and schools must comply with CIPA when using either of the federal programs below for the purposes listed.

 |Program||Must Comply with CIPA Requirements||CIPA Requirements Do Not Apply*|